Global Protection Cluster

 The humanitarian coordination system – and specifically, the Global Protection Cluster – offers an opportunity to support greater visibility of, enhanced practice and deeper learning related to community-based/community-led protection programmes as enablers in community-led protection.
 The GPC is thus committed to expanding the traditionally top-down, state-centric mode of protection work, recognising and promoting how protection is an activity done by affected populations, not just for affected populations.
 There is also an opportunity for sharing emerging and good practices, learning, strengthening networks and providing a platform for strengthening synergies between protection and peace action.

-Download the Terms of Reference
+You can find the Terms of Reference here.

-Community-Led Protection Task Team
+Community-Led Protection Contacts

 Carolina Franceschini